facebook/react-native-website/docs/animated.md

 ### `attachNativeEvent`

 Imperative API to attach an animated value to an event on a view.
-Prefer using `Animated.event` with `useNativeDrive: true` if possible.
+Prefer using `Animated.event` with `useNativeDriver: true` if possible.